gekko-framework/skel/README.md

 ### Creating a console application to generate all the scaffolding

 Now that we have our `PackageDescriptor`, we need to generate the different sources to build our application stack.
 In order to do that, we will create a custom `Command`.
-Create a file named `GenerateDomainCommand.php` within the `.dev/bin` folder and paste the following code in that file:
+Create a file called `GenerateDomainCommand.php` within the `.dev/bin` folder and paste the following code in that file:

 ```php
 <?php // file: .dev/bin/GenerateDomainCommand.php